Werner-Staeblein/Project-2-modified-resubmit/README.md

 If a user clicks the wrong answer among the four answer options provided, the wrong answer is highlighted with red color while the correct answer is shown in green color providing instantaneous feedback to the user that the answer clicked was incorrect.
 At the same time, the user receives immediate feedback by increasing the Wrong Answers count by one.

 Feedback to the user is supported by audio elements.
 If a user clicks the correct answer, an 'applause' sound is played while wrong answers trigger the sound of a 'buzzer'.
-Prior to starting the game, the user was informed that audio effects can be handled by the user by turning the sound off on the user's device.
+Before starting the game, the user was informed that audio effects can be handled by the user by turning the sound off on the user's device.

 ![Trivia Page](readme_assets/quiz_page_js_quiz_part2.png)